General

 The fuse mode can be used to merge third party requests.
 What for is that useful?
 If you want to know which third party requests were made to servers of Google for example you could move your cursor over every single triangle to see what the address of a request is.
 But it is much more comfortable with the fuse mode.
 Here you can decide which requests belong to whom.
 And those requests will be shown as one single node.
 For some big companies which are present on many websites there are already appropriate settings.

-One node for all requests to Google One square node stands for all requests to Google servers
+One square node stands for all requests to Google servers

 Settings